stamina/weathervision/README.md

    so weathervision can periodically poll for JSON weather data.
 The API key is an 8-byte hexadecimal string which needs to be embedded in the JSON URL.

-   Run weathervision help parse for options...
+   Run weathervision help parse for options... radar_location= empty laten!!

 2.